tytydraco/yessleep/out/My_husband_died_three_years_ago_but_his_shadow_still_appears_in_my_house.md

 I hesitated but agreed.
 My closest family lived three hundred miles away and there was no way I was sleeping in my house.

-He was very kind.
+He was very kind and respectful.
 We ordered Chinese and watched a movie on opposite ends of the couch.
 I wondered if this was what normal couples were like.

 Later I said good night and went straight to my room where exhaustion hit me and I practically passed out on the bed.